Krymorn/The-Voynich-Transcription-Tool/README.md

   ### Instructions:

   &emsp;1.
-Remap the number_mapping.txt file for each v101.txt transcription character (Can be mulitple letters corrosponding to one number, Eg. "60=4o") (Optionally using the special syntax, Eg. "59=9/")<br />
+Download the .zip file from the main page of this repository and unpack it.
+Navigate to the directory you unpacked the files to.<br />

   &emsp;2.
-Remap the output_mapping.txt file with the corosponding output letter(s) (Can be mulitple letters, Eg. "59=us")<br />
+Open and remap the number_mapping.txt file for each v101.txt transcription character (Can be mulitple letters corrosponding to one number, Eg. "60=4o") (Optionally using the special syntax, Eg. "59=9/")<br />

   &emsp;3.
+Open and remap the output_mapping.txt file with the corosponding output letter(s) (Can be mulitple letters, Eg. "59=us")<br />

+  &emsp;4.
 Run the main.py program and open the output.txt file to see your transcription (Using the examples above, setting "59=9/" in the number_mapping.txt and "59=us" in the output_mapping.txt file will replace all the "9" characters at the end of words with "us" in the output.txt file.)

 ## Notes:
   &emsp;Thanks for checking this tool out (or at least reading this post)!
 If you have feature requests or ideas, please comment!
 This is a work in progress and I'd love suggestions!